 Plumbing System Grounding

 Another school of thought is that the bonding wire helps to complete the electrical ground of the entire plumbing system.
 Metal pipes are required by code to be electrically grounded, and this is normally done by grounding the cold water inlet pipe to the home.
-The water heater, however, creates a break between the cold water pipes and the hot water pipes in the home.
-By bonding the hot water pipe to the cold water pipe at the water heater, it is thought that this helps ensure that the entire plumbing system will be electrically grounded.
+The water heater creates a break between the cold water pipes and the hot water pipes in the home.
+By bonding the hot water pipe to the cold water pipe at the water heater, it is thought that this helps to ensure that the entire plumbing system will be electrically grounded.

 It should be noted that the National Electric Code does not require a bonding wire on a water heater.
 The reasoning is that the metal casing on the water heater itself is thought to be sufficient to complete the continuous grounding path between the cold water and hot water pipes in the home.
 Still, there are electricians and local building codes that vigorously defend the water heater bonding wire as a proper safety measure.

 In the final measure, it's always best to follow the guidelines of your local building code as regards the installation of a water heater bonding wire.
 If you are installing a water heater yourself, the bonding wire may add some corrosion-prevention virtue if the water heater is connected to copper plumbing pipes.
 The bonding wire may also help establish a continuous electrical rounding pathway to all the metal plumbing pipes in the system.